AscendingPassage.com HOME PAGE.

 draughts that would measure ten yards in circumference.
 They are the

-scattered fragments, slices, as it were, of a colonnade of the Ramses.
+scattered fragments, slices, as it were, of a colonnade of the Ramesses.

 Farther on the ground seems to have passed through fire.
 You walk over